Martin Vickers: Early life

 Before being elected an MP, he served as full-time Conservative agent for Edward Leigh.
+He had a newsagents on Freeman Road, the Card Cabin.

 Parliamentary career

 Vickers was elected to the House of Commons as Member of Parliament (MP) for Cleethorpes in the 2010 general election, by a majority of 4,298.
-On 24 October 2011, Vickers was one of 81 MPs to rebel against the government to vote for a national referendum on the European Union.
-He was re-elected in the 2015 election and 2017 election.
+On 24 October 2011, Vickers was one of 81 Conservative MPs to rebel against the Cameron government to vote for a national referendum on the European Union.
+He was re-elected in the 2015, 2017, 2019 and 2024 elections.

+In December 2024, he replaced Wendy Morton on the Backbench Business Committee.

 Political views and parliamentary voting record

 Vickers opposes the legalisation of same-sex marriage.
 He voted against Marriage (Same Sex Couples) Act 2013 which introduced it in England and Wales.
 Vickers also voted against similar legislation which introduced it in Northern Ireland in 2019.
 In the same year, Vickers was one of 21 MPs who voted against LGBT inclusive sex and relationship education in English schools.
 He also voted against the legalisation of abortion in Northern Ireland in 2019.

 Despite his social conservative views on gay rights and abortions, Vickers has maintained he opposes the reintroduction of the death penalty.

 Vickers supported Brexit in the 2016 EU membership referendum.
-He voted for then Prime Minister Theresa May's withdrawal agreement.
+He voted for then Prime Minister Theresa May's Brexit withdrawal agreement.

 He is a member of the Conservative Christian Fellowship.
 As of 31 July 2019, Vickers is the vice chair of the APPGs for Albania, Azerbaijan, Central America, Faroe Islands, Iceland, Isle of Man, East Coast Main Line, Economic Development, Fair Fuel for UK Motorists and UK Hauliers, Fisheries, Football, Rail in the North, Transport Across the North, and Yorkshire and Northern Lincolnshire.
 He is the secretary of the APPG for Australia and New Zealand and the treasurer for the APPG for Heritage Rail.
 He is also the chair of the APPG for Kosovo, North Macedonia, Freeports, Oil Refining Sector, Rail.
 Vickers is co-chair of the APPG for Montenegro and an officer for the APPG for Serbia and River Thames.

-Following an interim report on the connections between colonialism and properties now in the care of the National Trust, including links with historic slavery, Vickers was among the signatories of a letter to The Telegraph in November 2020 from the "Common Sense Group" of Conservative Parliamentarians.
+Following an interim report on the connections between colonialism and properties now in the care of the National Trust, including links with historic slavery, Vickers was among the signatories of a letter to The Telegraph in November 2020 from the "Common Sense Group" of Conservative MPs.
 The letter accused the National Trust of being "coloured by cultural Marxist dogma, colloquially known as the 'woke agenda'".

 Personal life

-He is married to Ann, and they have one daughter.
+He married Ann Gill on Saturday 3 October 1981 at St Peter's church in Cleethorpes, and they have one daughter.
 His wife works in his parliamentary office as a part-time junior secretary.